maggieblanton/computer-architecture/README.md

-# COMP4300- Project2
+# COMP4300- Project3

 Maggie Blanton, mab0146

 Project Overview:

-  The accumSim file developed in Project 1 was extended into a GPR machine.
-It runs different instructions in different numbers of cycles.
+  The gprSim file developed in Project 2 was extended into a a simulator for a scalar pipelined architecture.

-  This program determines whether or not an inputted string is a palindrome.
+  This program takes an input of 'lab3a.s', 'lab3b.s', or 'lab3c.s' and outputs results accordingly.
+Please note, if your test file name is 'lab3b.s', you will also be promoted to input a palindrome test string.

 Instructions to compile and run on Linux machine:

-    1. Download project2.tar.gz.
+    1. Download project3.tar.gz.
-    2. Type 'tar -xvf project2.tar' to extract the file to the current directory.
+    2. Type 'tar -xvf project3.tar' to extract the file to the current directory.
     3. Change directory to downloaded folder.
-    4. Compile gprSim: g++ -std=c++11 gprSim.cpp -o gprSim
+    4. Compile pipeSim: g++ -std=c++11 pipeSim.cpp -o pipeSim
-    5. Run gprSim: ./gprSim
+    5. Run pipeSim: ./pipeSim
-    6. Type in a string for testing when prompted (ie. anna).
+    6. If necessary, type in a string for testing when prompted (ie. anna).

   Instructions to view output: